Back to blog

 Named User Plus vs. Processor metrics

-Oracle Database is sold under two primary metrics: Named User Plus (NUP) and Processor.
+Oracle Database is sold under two primary metrics defined in Oracle’s Software Investment Guide: Named User Plus (NUP) and Processor.
 Oracle Forms environments historically lived on NUP because user counts were stable and known.
 Modernization projects almost always introduce REST APIs, mobile clients, and downstream integrations that blur the user boundary.

 Once a system is reachable from the internet, Oracle’s policy on “multiplexing” kicks in.
 The user count is measured at the data source, not the application layer.
 A 400-user Oracle Forms deployment can become a 4,000-user license obligation overnight if the new architecture exposes the database to a customer portal.